The Stooges: Legacy

-Music journalist Lester Bangs was one of the first writers to champion the Stooges in a national publication.
-His piece "Of Pop and Pies and Fun" for Creem Magazine was published about the time of the Stooges' second album, Fun House.
-Another music journalist, Legs McNeil, was especially fond of Iggy and the Stooges and championed them in many of his writings.

-Former Tyrannosaurus Rex percussionist Steve Peregrin Took, interviewed by Charles Shaar Murray for the NME in 1972, cited Pop's stage act as an inspiration for his own chaotic onstage behavior during the band's late 1969 US tour (after which he was replaced by Mickey Finn).

 The Stooges' brand of rabid proto-punk laid the foundation for countless punk rock bands over the decades.
 The Sex Pistols recorded the first high-profile Stooges cover, "No Fun", in 1976.
 Sid Vicious also regularly performed "I Wanna Be Your Dog", "Search and Destroy" and "Shake Appeal (Tight Pants)" in his post-Pistols solo shows, and included both on his Sid Sings album.
 According to Dee Dee Ramone, the members of the Ramones felt alienated from their community growing up and started hanging out with each other due to a common love of Stooges, a band everyone else they knew greatly disliked.
 A typical social experience was listening to the Stooges together while miming/imitating a performance by Iggy Pop.
 Joey Ramone's cover of the song "1969" appeared on his posthumous debut solo album, Don't Worry About Me.
 The Stooges were also a key early influence on Siouxsie and the Banshees frontwoman Siouxsie Sioux.

 Several punk bands took their names from Stooges songs or lyrics, including Radio Birdman, Penetration, Raw Power, Shake Appeal and The Streetwalkin' Cheetahs.
-Australian band Radio Birdman which included fellow Ann Arbor native Deniz Tek, named an early venue "The Oxford Funhouse", while on their 1977 album Radios Appear, they covered the Stooges song "TV Eye" and name-checked the Stooges in the Deniz Tek song "Do the Pop".
+Australian band Radio Birdman which included fellow Ann Arbor native Deniz Tek, named an early venue "The Oxford Funhouse", while on their 1977 album Radios Appear, they covered the Stooges song "T.V.
+Eye" and name-checked the Stooges in the Deniz Tek song "Do the Pop".
 The band's name was itself taken, although incorrectly, from the lyrics of the Stooges song "1970".

-Numerous other bands and artists spanning multiple genres have cited the Stooges as an influence, including Misfits, Sonic Youth, Bauhaus, Dinosaur Jr. frontman J Mascis, the Sisters of Mercy, the Jesus and Mary Chain, Mudhoney, Ride, Pere Ubu, and Crime.
+Numerous other bands and artists spanning multiple genres have cited the Stooges as an influence, including Misfits, Sonic Youth, Bauhaus, Dinosaur Jr. frontman J Mascis, the Sisters of Mercy, the Jesus and Mary Chain, Buzzcocks, Ride, Mudhoney, Pere Ubu, Richard Hell and the Voidoids, and Crime.
+Former Tyrannosaurus Rex percussionist Steve Peregrin Took, interviewed by Charles Shaar Murray for the NME in 1972, cited Pop's stage act as an inspiration for his own chaotic onstage behavior during the band's late 1969 US tour (after which he was replaced by Mickey Finn).

-Kurt Cobain consistently listed Raw Power as his favorite album of all time in the "Favorite Albums" lists that featured in his Journals.
+Nirvana frontman Kurt Cobain, who consistently listed Raw Power as his favorite album of all time in the "Favorite Albums" lists that featured in his Journals.
+Various other artists have cited the Stooges as a favorite of theirs: Layne Staley of Alice in Chains, said that he was a big fan of The Stooges.
+Slash, of Guns N' Roses, included their self-titled debut amongst his favorite studio albums.
+Peter Hook of Joy Division and New Order included their live album Metallic K.O. amongst his favorite albums.